Figure 6.33.

 Figure 6.34.

-Calculated average SAR (by long-wavelength approximation) as a function of the electric dipole location for E polarization at 100 MHz in a prolate spheroidal model of a medium rat.
+for E polarization at 100 MHz in a prolate spheroidal model of a medium rat.

 Figure 6.35.

-Calculated average SAR (by long-wavelength approximation) as a function of the electric dipole location for K polarization at 100 MHz in a prolate spheroidal model of a medium rat.
+for K polarization at 100 MHz in a prolate spheroidal model

 Figure 6.36.

-Calculated average SAR (by long-wavelength approximation) as a function of the electric dipole location for H polarization at 100 MHz in a prolate spheroidal model of a medium rat.
+for H polarization at 100 MHz in a prolate spheroidal model

-Figure 6.37.
-Calculated normalized E-field of a short electric dipole, as a function of y/at z = 30 cm.
+electric dipole, as a function of y/at z = 30 cm.

-Figure 6.38.
-Calculated normalized H-field of a short electric dipole, as a function of y/ at z = 30 cm.
+electric dipole, as a function of y/ at z = 30 cm.

-Figure 6.39.
-Calculated variation of as a function of y/, at z = 30 cm, for a short electric dipole.
+, at z = 30 cm, for a short electric dipole.

-Figure 6.40.
-Calculated normalized field impedance of a short electric dipole, as a function of y/ at z = 30 cm.
+short electric dipole, as a function of y/ at z = 30

 Figure 6.41.
 Calculated average SAR in a prolate spheroidal model of an average man irradiated by the near fields of a short electric dipole, as a function of the dipole to body spacing, d.